PeterCamilleri/fibonacci_rng/README.md

 ```

 Where:
-* depth is an optional integer value between 2 and 256
+* depth is an optional integer value between 2 and 256.
+Defaults to 8.
-* seed a number or string or other object that has a repeatable value.
+* seed is an optional number or string or other object that has a repeatable

-By default you get a "random" generator of the default depth (8) and a
-randomized seed.
+value and responds to the to_s method.
+Defaults to a value derived from system
+entropy.

 Here is an overview of the available options.

 ```ruby
 #Method #1